ETS-Android2/Matt87c.github.io/artifact5.md

 # Artifact 5 - Mission Planner

 ## About the Project
 The project exists to provide an efficient way to plan for space missions.
 The functionality can be applied to many different applications other than space missions.
-This function dashboard can be beficial to companys that need to develop crews for certain tasks that require equipent.
+This function dashboard can be beneficial to companys that need to develop crews for certain tasks that require select equipent.

 ## Getting Started
 This application requires Visual Studio Code and NodeJs.
 This must be downloaded first.